UndyingSugimoto/next-blog-starter-typescript/README.md

-# A statically generated blog example using Next.js and Markdown
+# A statically generated blog example using Next.js and Markdown and TypeScript

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using markdown files as the data source.